jessereynolds/slicejump/README.md

 ## How?

-vagrant-openstack-provider creates a CentOS 7 vm.
+vagrant-openstack-provider creates a Linux vm (Ubuntu currently as it includes a package for mosh)

 Vagrant's shell provisioner then ensures that:
-- epel package repos are configured
 - Puppet's package repo for puppet-collections 1 is configured
 - puppet-agent package is installed
-- revisit vm flavour?
-Probably 2 cores and 2 GB RAM is overkill for what this VM does.
+- Probably 2 cores and 2 GB RAM is overkill for what this VM does.

 Vagrant's puppet provisioner then takes over configuration and installs a bunch of packages, including Vagrant, tmux, etc.

 ## To Do

-- I manually did 'yum update' and a reboot early in the peace.
-Should include in the shell provisioner step?
 - Add gcc, make and other build tools?
-- Pass through SLICE credentials somehow
+- Pass through SLICE credentials somehow, maybe